peakshift/bed.money/_personas/a6b7c.md

 ### Conveniences

-- Cash
-  - No fees
+- Cash, as there are no fees
-- Equity Bank
-  - Easy access
-  - No need for downloading an app
+- Equity Bank, as it is easy to access, no need for downloading an app, more agents available, more flexible.
-  - More agents available
-  - More flexible

 ### Frustrations

-- Fees for making transactions over Mobile Money seems to be a problem.
+Fees for making transactions over Mobile Money seems to be a problem.
 People using MTN might not be willing to switch to another provider because that will cause problems with communication with other people.

 ### Money Management

-- Checking balance as a way of keeping track of all accounts
+Checking balance as a way of keeping track of all accounts.

-- Monitoring expenses is not an option, because of the tendency to overspend and feeling bad because of it
+Tends to not monitor spending, because of the tendency to overspend and feeling bad because of it

-  - Is planning your spending's in advance a money management skill if you have a tendency to misuse it?
+> That I can never keep track of how much I'm spending.
+I'm an over spender, so if I keep track I will go into a depression.
+Ye, thats why I stay away from it.
+>
+> If I want to know how much I have I just check the balance.
+I just check my online shopping cart and the stuff I'm expecting to get to me and I know how much I spent.

-## Diary Study
+## Diary Study: Money Moves

 ### Starting Balances
 - 500 RWF on Mobile Money (airtime)